bitloops/blog/articles/build-better-software-faster.md

 We need tools that go beyond simple code editors and offer a more integrated approach to software development—tools that understand both design and code, and help bridge the gap between the two.

 ![Design and Development Workflow](https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/design-to-code-gap.png)
-<div style="text-align: center;">The gap between design and development often leads to inefficiencies and inconsistencies</div>
-&nbsp;

 ## **2. The Evolution and Limitations of Current Developer Tools**